ClaudioZandonella/trackdown/README.md

   changes to the code which might corrupt the file.
-- **Upload Output:** The actual output document (i.e., the rendered file) can be uploaded to Google Drive in conjunction with the `.Rmd` (or `.Rnw`) document.
+- **Upload Output:** The actual output document (i.e., the rendered file) can be uploaded to Google Drive in conjunction with the `.Rmd` (or Quarto / `.Rnw`) document.
 This helps collaborators to evaluate the overall layout including figures and tables and allows them to add comments to suggest and discuss changes.
 - **Use Google Drive shared drives:** The documents can be uploaded to either a personal Google Drive or to a shared drive to facilitate collaboration.